c3lestin/c3lestin.github.io/_posts/2022-08-30-cisco-cyber-attack.md

 # Conclusion
 This is a brief insight related to the recent cyber-attack on cisco, they are much more to learn from this attack tough, [the talos team mapped the attackers TTPs to the MITRE ATT&CK](https://blog.talosintelligence.com/2022/08/recent-cyber-attack.html) i suggest to go over them, assess if your company already have mitigation in place against at least the well-known TTPs.

-Security is the responsibility of everyone within your organization, the attacks are becoming more and more sophisticated, assess your company critical assets, align your organization’s security function to the company’s business strategy goals  and objectives, if  your organization still perceive cyber security as a business blocker rather than a business enabler that’s mean your security program is failing to align with the business strategy, then it should be re-think, rebuilt incorporating security into the fabric of your organization.
+Security is the responsibility of everyone within your organization, the attacks are becoming more and more sophisticated, assess your company critical assets, align your organization’s security function to the company’s business strategy goals  and objectives, if  your organization still perceive cyber security as a business blocker rather than a business enabler that means your security program is failing to align with the business strategy, then it should be re-think, rebuilt incorporating security into the fabric of your organization.

 **Your organization should achieve its mission thanks in part to security, not despite security.**